The Picts, elusive early inhabitants of Scotland who have left a legacy of elaborate stone carvings

 Detail on Pictish stone from Aberlemno in eastern Scotland

-Other than the carvings and place names dating from the Pictish era, we have little knowledge of these people with whom the Romans came in contact in the 3rd century AD and named them Pictii or painted men (from which we get the modern word ‘picture’).
+Other than the carvings and place names dating from the Pictish era, we have little knowledge of these people.
+The Romans came in contact with the Picts in the 3rd century AD and named them Pictii or painted men (from which we get the modern word ‘picture’).

 Stone carvings are the most tangible record left by the Picts.
-These stones are of some size with carvings representing (1) everyday items such as anvils, cauldrons, hammers, mirrors and combs (2) abstract symbols utilising arches, crescents,discs, flowers, knots, rectangles and circles which are difficult to interpret and (3) religious symbols, particularly from Old Testament and featuring Daniel in the Lions Den and King David.
+These stones are of some size.Carvings represent (1) everyday items such as anvils, cauldrons, hammers, mirrors and combs (2) abstract symbols utilising arches, crescents,discs, flowers, knots, rectangles and circles which are difficult to interpret and (3) religious symbols, particularly from Old Testament and featuring Daniel in the Lions Den and King David.

 Above and below can be found a selection of Pictish carved stones from the museum at Meigle in central Scotland and other sites.